-of choosing a waste contractor other than the one we recommend.
-We strive for efficient use of resources and encourage all customers to separate their waste into at least five fractions.
 Construction waste from our projects is managed by individual contractors, and in 2020 we tightened our contracts regarding the reporting of waste statistics.
-Properties that are certified to BREEAM standard are also subject to special rules regarding areas such as recycling and waste management.
+Properties that are certified according to BREEAM are also subject to special rules regarding areas such as recycling and waste management.